 - Our capital expenditures in Illinois, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $205.4 million.

 - Our operating and administrative expenditures in Illinois, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totlaed $426.9 million.

 - Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.

-- Enbridge paid more than $8.3 million in base salary to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $8.6 million in total wages to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
 In 2020:

 - Enbridge paid more than $2.6 million in property tax across Illinois for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;